Looking for the best Halloween movies to watch on October 31st? Check out this list for some big scary ideas.

-The Best Halloween Movies
+The Best Halloween Movies (The List)

 House on Haunted Hill

-This movie plays on the whole heaven and hell, good and evil thing.
-It’s all about a supermodel who goes to live in an apartment building that turns out to be the gateway to Hell.
-Of course the realtor says nothing to her about this, although the tenant at the top floor is disturbing.
+This movie plays on the heaven and hell, good and evil thing.
+It’s about a supermodel who moves into an apartment building that turns out to be the gateway to Hell.
+Of course, the realtor hides this, even though the tenant at the top floor is disturbing.

 Blair Witch Project

-The bodies were discovered together bound head to toe and bound together for some mysterious and thought-provoking reason.
-The movie follows the crew as they research the story and get lost in the woods, themselves falling victim to a similar fate as those they are learning about until, at the very end, their cursed lives come to a horrific end.
-It’s an unsettling film that has been known to make people jump and can scare the living tar right out of you.
+The bodies were discovered together bound head to toe for some creepy reason.
+The movie follows the crew as they research the story and get lost in the woods.
+Later, they fall victim to a similar fate as the bodies they’re researching.
+It’s an unsettling film that’s known for scaring the living tar right out of you.
 Great for October 31st!

-Paranormal Activity I through IV
+Paranormal Activity (Franchise)

 Halloween (The Original, 1978)

-In this movie, the “thing” is like a supernatural sexually transmitted disease, if you have casual sex, you will bring on this horror and it will not let you go.
+In this movie, the “thing” is like a supernatural sexually transmitted disease.
+If you have casual sex, you will bring on this horror and it will not let you go.
 Very unique and sure to scare you.
 Want to know more?
 I wrote about it here.

 That’s exactly what happens in this movie full of dread and ominous tones.
 It’s another very unique film that keeps you on the edge of your seat.
 You may forget to breathe.
 If you want to learn more, read my take on the film here.

 The Haunting (1963)

 As the movie begins, the mother has just died and Eleanor is finally free to live a normal life.
-She answers an ad to participate in an experiment and agrees to spend the night in an old house.
+She answers an ad to take part in an experiment and agrees to spend the night in an old house.
 She takes her mother’s old car and against her family’s wishes, drives out to Hill House.

 Now you know the best Halloween movies to watch.
 So go and get your scares on!
 Happy Halloween!